 We dove straight into another day of immersive Spinal Flow training, it was intense, hands-on and transformative.
 We learned how to extend the flow from the sacrum all the way to the cranium and back, using additional dura access points and sacral bolsters to support the movement of energy.

-As a practitioner, it was fascinating to learn how something as simple as pressure, a firmer touch or the lightest stroke, could either stimulate or soothe the Energy and Nervous system.
-We practiced tracking where the flow became “stuck,” and then working gently with those areas to help energy move.
-It was like witnessing magic, watching the body shift and unwind layer by layer.
+As a practitioner, it was so fascinating to learn how something as simple as pressure, a firmer touch or the lightest stroke, could either stimulate or soothe the Energy and Nervous system.
+We practiced tracking where the flow became “stuck,” and then working gently with those areas to help the energy move.
+It was like magic, watching the body shift and unwind layer by layer.

 As the client, I felt those shifts firsthand.
 My body responded to the flow, guiding me in subtle ways to move and assist the energy.
-I could feel where the energy traveled and where it paused and where it struggled to move through, specifically around my throat, or the Passion Gateway, as it’s called in Spinal Flow.
+I could feel where the energy traveled and where it "paused" and where it struggled to move through, specifically around my throat, or the Passion Gateway, as it’s called in Spinal Flow.

-In a real session, the body decides when the treatment is complete, not the clock.
+In a real session, an intention is set and the body knows when the treatment is complete, not the clock.
 That’s something I love about this modality.
 We don’t treat by the minute.
 We treat the body until it says “enough for now" with the time intention we have set.

 When you start clearing deeply, your body often brings unresolved trauma to the surface.
 That’s how it releases.
 And if we don’t understand this, we might mislabel it as failure, or assume the work isn’t “working.”
 But in truth, it’s a sign that it is working.

-This is why I’m so passionate about integration, embodiment, it’s everything.
-When I hold space for Breathwork, I always provide my clients with an integration workbook, and I plan to do the same for my Spinal Flow clients.
-Because you don’t just walk away after a session.
-You carry it with you.
+When I hold space for my Breathwork clients, I always provide my them with an integration workbook, and I plan to do the same for my Spinal Flow clients.
+Because you don’t just walk away after a session, you carry it with you.
 You live through it.
 And you need tools to support that journey.

 Because this is what healing looks like sometimes.